yxqd/luban/docs/helloworld.rst

 Shutting down the server
 ========================

-After finish playing with this "helloworld" example, you could shut down the server by hitting **control-C**.
+After you finish playing with this "helloworld" example, you can shut down the server by hitting **control-C**.

 .. note::